ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

 Setting fields:

 -   `url` – The source URL.
 -   `format` – The file format.
 All the formats described in “[Formats](../../interfaces/formats.md#formats)” are supported.
 -   `credentials` – Basic HTTP authentication.
 Optional parameter.
     -   `user` – Username required for the authentication.
     -   `password` – Password required for the authentication.
 -   `headers` – All custom HTTP headers entries used for the HTTP request.
 Optional parameter.
     -   `header` – Single HTTP header entry.
     -   `name` – Identifiant name used for the header send on the request.
     -   `value` – Value set for a specific identifiant name.

-## ODBC {#dicts-external_dicts_dict_sources-odbc}
+## ODBC {#dicts-external-dicts-dict-sources-odbc}

 You can use this method to connect any database that has an ODBC driver.